mayankbohra/MelodyNet/README.md

 # Music Genre Classification Using Deep Learning

+## NOTE
+The deployed model, named "model-1," has 11,402 trainable parameters and achieved an accuracy of 0.4859 with a loss of 1.4530 on the training set, while the validation set results were 0.4671 accuracy and 1.5126 loss.

+Although I developed a more accurate "Final Model" that achieved 0.9888 accuracy with a 0.0352 loss on the training set and 0.9255 accuracy with a 0.2932 loss on the validation set, I was unable to deploy it due to its size—over 14 million trainable parameters.
+Render.com's free plan, which limits memory to 512 MB of RAM, could not accommodate the larger model.

+To demonstrate my ML skills within the memory constraints, I deployed the smaller model instead.
+This project showcases not only my machine learning expertise but also my ability to develop and deploy a model effectively, demonstrating proficiency in creating a full-stack application that integrates an ML model.

 ## Introduction

 Music genre classification is an exciting task that leverages machine learning to categorize audio files into different genres based on their acoustic features.
 This project develops a music genre classifier that accurately predicts the genre of an audio file.
 By using deep learning techniques, particularly Convolutional Neural Networks (CNNs), we process raw audio files, convert them into a suitable format, and classify them into one of the 10 genres in the GTZAN dataset.